nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The throughput of validating nodes can be greatly improved with asymmetric generation and validation algorithms.
 With the advancement of cryptography, we may find methods to design generic asymmetric algorithms, such as general purpose zkSNARKs.
 CKB's architecture will be able to provide proper support when it happens.

-Moving state transition details to the client side also helps with protection and privacy of the algorithms themsevles.
+Moving state transition details to the client side also helps with protection and privacy of the algorithms themselves.

 ![Figure 2.
 Non-deterministic vs. Deterministic State Generation](fig2.png)
 > Figure 2.
 Non-deterministic vs. Deterministic State Generation

 We're going to provide an overview of the Cell data model in CKB, with the goal to better explain the functionality of the CKB itself.
-In the actual implementation of the CKB, we need to consider other factors including incentives and executation efficiency, and the data structure will be more complicated.
+In the actual implementation of the CKB, we need to consider other factors including incentives and execution efficiency, and the data structure will be more complicated.
 We'll describe more details in other documents.

 ## Cell